 Emergency Relief helps people deal with their immediate financial crisis situation in a way that maintains the dignity of the individual and encourages self-reliance.

-It is an activity under the Australian Government’s Financial Management Program.
+It is an activity under the Australian Government’s Financial Wellbeing and Capability activity.

-There are over 700 community and charitable organisations around Australia providing Emergency Relief services.
+There are approximately 300 community and charitable organisations around Australia providing Emergency Relief services.

 How can Emergency Relief help?